-In honor of Black History Month and in advance of the observance of Dr. Martin Luther King Day, Peace and Freedom Party member Joe Delaplaine looks back at Dr. King’s interaction with and inspiration of activism in California.
+In advance of Black History Month and in observance of Dr. Martin Luther King Day, Peace and Freedom Party member Joe Delaplaine looks back at Dr. King’s interaction with and inspiration of activism in California.
 Click on any of the embedded images for a full poster-sized version suitable for printing.

 This month, we celebrate the ongoing accomplishments of Dr. Martin Luther King, Jr. Born January 15, 1929, Dr. King is closely associated with his leadership, organizing Southern states in the middle half of the last century.
 What’s forgotten, however, are the hundreds of thousands of Southern Californians he inspired.
 From the mid-1950s until his assassination in 1968, King spoke at the Santa Monica Civic Auditorium, L.A.
 Sports Arena, Jefferson High School, in Willowbrook/Compton, Chapman University, UCLA, the Hollywood Palladium, among many other locations in California.

 (For a map and other details on Dr. King’s major public appearance in California between 1956 and ’63, click here.)

 In 1961, over 400 men and women across the country, many inspired by Dr. King, organized themselves into the Freedom Riders.
 These brave volunteers of all ages and nationalities openly confronted racial segregation on buses, in interstate transportation waiting rooms and in depot restaurants in order to win the right for anyone to sit, eat, or travel wherever they pleased without fear of discrimination or violence.

 Although integrated interstate public transit was technically legal in 1961, many states continued to very violently enforce “whites only” segregation.
 The Riders knew they faced being beaten and most likely killed simply for riding public transit in such states; however, they did so to end discrimination once and literally “for all”.